 One of the recurring topics was that of digital technology and how it offers government the scope to improve service delivery, be more publicly accountable and deliver greater transparency.

 To fully embrace the possibilities that digital transformation has to offer, those in government need to put a stop to old, comfortable processes, and explore new ways of working that may initially feel uncomfortable or risky.

-Can government afford to embrace failure?
+Can government afford

 With increasingly fast news cycles, growing demand for transparency, and declining public trust in government systems, public scrutiny over bureaucratic actions is at an all-time high, especially if it attempts anything that involves risk or is different to how it was done in the past.

 Risk is common in nearly every industry of course, but it is often fundamental to creation.
 Can government be afforded the same luxury of risk taking?
 Can it be allowed to embrace failures and learn from them as other industries do?
 Perhaps not, was the consensus at the IPAA forum.
 Yet those working in the disruption game understand that failure is a part of an innovative culture.

 Just last week, Australia’s Assistant Minister for Digital Transformation Angus Taylor released a statement alongside a government report into ICT procurement, saying: “A culture of risk aversion in government procurement had undermined the freedom to innovate and experiment.
 If we are to reward the entrepreneurial spirit, a new procurement culture is necessary.”¹

 The question becomes one of how government agencies master the paradox of innovating without taking on too much risk.
 And if they do take risk, what is the threshold before it outweighs opportunities for innovative policy outcomes?

 Here are three ways that governments can experiment, at a lower cost and risk, without investing beyond the point of diminishing returns: